HEADINGTON, OXFORD

 Tour forwards

-Lords of the Manor of Headington
+Lords of the Manor 2: The Whorwoods (1613–1849)

 Thomas Whorwood I (Lord 1613 to 1634) & Ursula Brome

-In 1613 Sir Thomas Whorwood of Sandwell in Staffordshire (1582–1634) became Lord of the Manors of Holton and Headington, winning his court case with the Exchequer to prove his validity of his title to the Brome estates, which he had inherited through his marriage to Ursula, the daughter and heir of George Brome.
+In 1613 Sir Thomas Whorwood of Sandwell in Staffordshire (1582–1634) became Lord of the Manors of Holton and Headington, winning his court case with the Exchequer to prove the validity of his title to the Brome estates, which he had inherited through his marriage to Ursula, the daughter and heir of George Brome.

 Sir Thomas was an aggressive landlord: in the reign of James I his tenants brought a collective action against him for breaches of manorial custom.
 Although his rents from Headington and Holton were estimated at £1000 a year, he was still paying only £40 rent to the Exchequer for the Manor of Headington.
 When he discovered that little of the profit derived from the Headington quarries accrued to the lord of the manor, he dug new pits to the east of the old workings, and by 1630 he was said to have removed 500–600 cartloads of stone from them.